HealthCatalyst/SSIS/R Extensibility Instructions.md

    2. Select `Security` -> `Edit`
    3. Add read, write, and execute permissions to the EDW_Loader account that you identified above
 3. Set permissions for SSIS packages installed above.
 To find existing extensibility points look in: SSMS > Integration Services Catalog > SSISDB > CatalystExtensibility > Projects
-    1. Refer to the ETL User Guide for your version of DOS (off of the Catalyst intranet).
+    1. Refer to the ETL User Guide for your version of DOS (see [Requirements](https://github.com/HealthCatalyst/SSIS/blob/master/R%20Extensibility%20Instructions.md#requirements) above).
     2. Look for `Extensibility` chapter and the section called `Set up permissions for SSIS packages`
     3. Follow instructions to verify permission to allow the `EDW loader` user account to execute.
     4. Don't forget to `enable proper permissions for the SSIS Database`